AlecKinnear/osx-scrobbler/UniversalScrobbler/README.md

 ## Credits

-Swift rewrite of the Universal Scrobbler by Alec Kinnear.
+Swift rewrite of the Universal Scrobbler.